 Generally, better designed domain classes lead to simpler and more efficient score constraints.
 Therefore, when dealing with a messy legacy system, it can sometimes be worth it to convert the messy domain set into a planner specific POJO set first.
-For example: if your domain model has 2 Teacher instances for the same teacher that teaches at 2 different departments, it's hard to write a correct score constraint that is constrains a teacher's spare time.
+For example: if your domain model has 2 Teacher instances for the same teacher that teaches at 2 different departments, it's hard to write a correct score constraint that constrains a teacher's spare time.

-Alternatively, you can sometimes also introduce a cached problem fact to enrich the domain model during planning without actually changing it.
+Alternatively, you can sometimes also introduce a cached problem fact to enrich the domain model for planning only.